tc39/proposal-array-from-async/README.md

 ### Generic factory method
 Array.fromAsync is a generic factory method.
-It does not require that its this receiver be the Array constructor. fromAsync can be transferred to or inherited by any other constructor with a single numeric parameter.
-In that case, the final result will be the data structure created by that constructor (with 0 as its argument), and with each value yielded by the input being assigned to the data structure’s numeric properties.
+It does not require that its this receiver be the Array constructor. fromAsync can be transferred to or inherited by any other constructor.
+In that case, the final result will be the data structure created by that constructor (with no arguments), and with each value yielded by the input being assigned to the data structure’s numeric properties.
 (Symbol.species is not involved at all.)
 If the this receiver is not a constructor, then fromAsync creates an array as usual.
 This matches the behavior of Array.from.

 ```js
 async function * asyncGen (n) {